Nababrato2003/ML-Projects/README.md

-# ML-Projects
+# Internship
-This Repo contains all the ML projects which I have done
+This repo contains YBI foundation project which is done using sentimental analysis